-Moving south from Santiago to the Lake District, an active volcano and a vacation within the vacation.
+Moving south from Santiago to the Lake District in Chile, an active volcano and a vacation within the vacation.

 Saturday 23.01.1988, Concepción